malloydata/malloydata.github.io/src/documentation/malloy_sql/index.md

 # MalloySQL

-MalloySQL enables mixing dialect-specific DDL with Malloy.
+MalloySQL enables mixing dialect-specific SQL (including DDL) with Malloy.
 For example, MalloySQL can be used to create a new table in BigQuery, based on a model of existing data:

 ```malloy
 >>>malloy